 Public Bank LA is a grassroots advocacy organization working to keep the City of Los Angeles’ money within our communities working to benefit the people, not Wall Street Banks.
 Banking for people and planet.
 For the 99%.
+We led the Measure B campaign, a 2018 City of Los Angeles ballot initiative to establish a Los Angeles municipal bank.

 Measure B received 44.15% of the votes with 430,488 Angelenos voting yes to a public bank, an astonishing achievement from a grassroots, volunteer-run campaign with little funding.